 For fire safety purposes, this means all companies must have a sufficient evacuation plan which will meet the needs to anyone with a disability.
 Failure to do so could be seen as discrimination.

-Download the Government's Means of Fire Escape for Disabled People for advice on how to incorporate the needs of disabled people in your fire safety assessment.
+Download the Government's Means of Fire Escape for Disabled People (PDF, 896KB) for advice on how to incorporate the needs of disabled people in your fire safety assessment.

 The Fire and Rescue Service is responsible for enforcing fire safety regulations